 - In addition, there are a variety of warehouses that enable Manitoba to accommodate multiple shows.

 - Winnipeg is the prairie headquarters for William F. White.

 Over the illustrious span of Manitoba’s film industry, it has doubled for:

 - World class cities, including Chicago (Amreeka, Shall We Dance?); New York (Capote), Detroit (The Horsemen) and San Francisco (You Kill Me), among others, as well as such diverse regions as Missouri (The Assassination of Jesse James), Washington (The Capture of the Green River Killer) and Minnesota (New in Town.)

 - Coastline, beaches and cottage country (Falcon Beach, My Life as a Dog)

 - Arctic locales (Whiteout, K-19 The Widowmaker)

 - Period turn-of-the-century cities, including Kansas and Boston.

 - Period looks for the 1930’s - 1940’s.

 Manitoba has it all.
-Currently boasting the highest tax credit in Canada (extended to 2019), varied and breathtaking locations, experienced crews and expert co-producers and service producers, Manitoba can meet your production’s needs.
+Currently boasting the highest tax credit in Canada (made permanent as of 2019), varied and breathtaking locations, experienced crews and expert co-producers and service producers, Manitoba can meet your production’s needs.